ICE data documentation

 Frequently asked questions about the ICE data

-We have posted individual-level data on: arrests, also called apprehensions; detainers, which are requests that ICE makes to local jails and prisons to hold individuals for transfer to ICE custody; detentions, which are records of individuals held in ICE custody; encounters, which are records of individuals who ICE either encountered in person or searched for electronically; and removals, which are records of deportations conducted by ICE.
+Most of the data we post is original data that we received from ICE.
+We have posted original individual-level data on: arrests, also called apprehensions; detainers, which are requests that ICE makes to local jails and prisons to hold individuals for transfer to ICE custody; detentions, which are records of individuals held in ICE custody; encounters, which are records of individuals who ICE either encountered in person or searched for electronically; and removals, which are records of deportations conducted by ICE.

 We seek and post data that is at the individual level.
 That means the datasets contain a row for each individual immigration enforcement action (such as arrest or removal).
 This allows the user to conduct analysis–for example, to count the number of arrests that occurred in a given area of responsibility.
 We do not conduct analysis ourselves (although we hope to have the capacity to do so in the future).
 That means that we do not provide counts, reports, or summary statistics.
-Instead, if you see counts or summary statistics attributed to the Deportation Data Project, that means someone downloaded data from our website and used it to conduct analysis.
+Instead, if you see counts or summary statistics attributed to the Deportation Data Project, that means someone conducted analysis of the data on our website, either by downloading the full dataset or by using our filtering dataset to download a part of the data.
+We are also working to post simplified versions of the data; the first of these is an ICE detentions dataset with just one row for each individual’s stay in detention (rather than a separate row for each book-in to a different detention center).

 The data comes from ICE itself in response to FOIA requests.
 In most cases, we provide the raw data ICE provided without modification.
-We note any time we have modified the data, such as to make it possible to open.
+We note any time we have modified the data; we aim to clearly distinguish between raw data and the datasets that we have processed/simplified.

 We obtained these data through a Freedom of Information Act request filed by the Center for Immigration Law and Policy with our assistance.
 After ICE did not respond to the request for six months, CILP filed a lawsuit in the U.S. District Court for the Central District of California in December 2024 to compel the release of the data.
 CILP is represented in the litigation by members of our team.
 The first data release under CILP v ICE was produced by ICE in March 2025, and to date we have received three more updates in early June, late June, and late July.